 Flash – Master/Slave are two types of camera flashes.
 The master flash is triggered directly by the camera while the slave flash is triggered by the master flash.
 The slave flash has a sensor that detects the signal from the master via infra-red or radio

-Flash sync is short for flash synchronization which is a means timing the firing of the photographic flash head at the same moment when the camera’s shutter that allows light to the image sensor or photographic film is completely open.
+Flash sync is short for flash synchronization which means timing the firing of the photographic flash head at the same moment when the camera’s shutter that allows light to the image sensor or photographic film is completely open.

 The focal length of the lens is the distance between the convergence point in your lens and the image sensor or film in the camera when the subject is in focus.
 Focal length is usually stated in millimeters.

-Fringing is the term for the out-of-focus or “bleeding” of color along the edges of high-contrast parts a digital image.
+Fringing is the term for the out-of-focus or “bleeding” of color along the edges of high-contrast parts of a digital image.
 For example, a cyan blurred portion on one side of a high-contrast object on a photograph.